 About Alicia Patterson

-I am one of those lucky people who discovered my interest in and capacity for supporting others early in my life.
-From a young age, I found myself interested in human connection, relationships, and human growth and development.
-I’ve always been a seeker of truths.
-I enjoy the human relationship and find that a safe relational presence is invaluable and sometimes scarce but so needed in our world today.
+I am one of those lucky people who discovered my interest and capacity for supporting others early in my life.
+From a young age, I found myself deeply involved in a variety of professional experiences centered around human connection, relationships, and human growth & development.
+I’ve always been a seeker of truths and was raised by two people with very strong work ethics in human services and high performance.
+I enjoy the human relationship and find that a safe relational presence is invaluable but sometimes scarce and so needed in our world today.
+In the modern world, the therapeutic relationship is one of the ways we get this basic need met.

 ”Faith cannot be justified, it’s impossible.
-Faith means, I don’t know and yet I have to go forward.
-The world as we knew it is changing and some believe is falling apart.
-Maybe that’s not a bad thing, but many people have been and will be terribly hurt by it.
-The only thing that will effectively deal with this situation is the willingness to move forward into surrender.
+Faith means, I don’t know and yet I must move forward.
+The world as we knew it is changing and has changed.
+Maybe that’s not a bad thing, but the questions and pace of life have certainly quickened.
+The only thing that will effectively deal with this collective situation is the willingness to move forward into surrender.
 Even once we’ve surrendered, we are not finished until we take action.
 In the face of complete uncertainty, faith is the ability to take action.
 This faith is a choice we have to make.” - Phil Stutz

 My journey toward private practice has been in the making since my first experiences working in public service as a young adult.
-Thanks to my family values, I hold a strong work ethic and a high standard of professionalism and care.
-I’ve been working in human services, student & client care, within the medical & education system in various ways since 2008.
-I love what I do and am still fulfilled after almost 20 years of working to support those who are ready to receive it.
-I’ve been in the field of psychology since 2011, fully licensed since 2016, and working in a private practice setting since 2013.
+Thanks to the values instilled in me as a young person, I hold a high standard of professionalism and client care.
+I’ve been working in (and exposed to way before I started working) human services, student & client care, within the medical, educational & mental health systems in various ways since 2008.
+I truly love what I do and am still fulfilled after almost 20 years of working in direct human service.
+I’ve been in the field of psychology since 2010, fully licensed since 2016, and working in a private practice setting on top of extensive experience “within the system”, since 2013.

 How I Work:

 I work in partnership with my clients, collaborating to forge a path toward growth.
 This is unique for everyone.
-While you bring your expertise about yourself and your life into therapy, I bring my experience and a wide variety of training and skills to each session.
-I am forever a student, always studying so I can keep growing and honing my skills.
+While you bring your expertise about yourself and your life to our work, I bring my experience and a wide variety of training and skills to each session.
+There is no one formula that works for every person and I pride myself on attuning to you.
+I am forever a student, always studying so I can keep growing, training, and honing my skills.

 Send Me A Message